 The fix

 Start with a slotting analysis.
 Pull 90 days of order data and rank every SKU by pick frequency.
-Your top 20 percent of SKUs by frequency — typically 50 to 100 SKUs in a mid-sized operation — should be slotted in the golden zone: waist to shoulder height, within 30 to 50 feet of the pack station.
+Your top 20 percent of SKUs by frequency (typically 50 to 100 SKUs in a mid-sized operation) should be slotted in the golden zone: waist to shoulder height, within 30 to 50 feet of the pack station.
 Move them there first.
-The pick rate improvement from re-slotting the top movers alone is typically 20 to 30 percent with no other changes.
-Add batch picking as a second pass — this requires sequenced pick lists or pick-to-cart infrastructure but can push rates above 100 units per hour on its own.
+We consistently see 20 to 30 percent pick rate improvement from re-slotting the top movers alone, with no other changes.
+Add batch picking as a second pass: it requires sequenced pick lists or pick-to-cart infrastructure but can push rates above 100 units per hour on its own.

-If your pick rates are below 30 units per labor hour, the problem is almost certainly the physical layout — not training, not effort, not staffing level.
+If your pick rates are below 30 units per labor hour, we can tell you the problem before we walk the floor: it's the physical layout, not training, not effort, not staffing level.
 Adding pickers to a poorly laid out warehouse adds cost without fixing throughput.
 The Rack Layout Planner can model alternative configurations before any physical changes are made.

 Your Inventory Accuracy Is Below 98 Percent

 Inventory accuracy below 98 percent means one in fifty locations has the wrong count.
-That sounds like a small number until you think about what it costs in practice: picks that fail because the bin is empty, orders that ship incomplete, customer service contacts, and the management time spent chasing discrepancies after every cycle count.
+That sounds small until you're the one chasing it: picks that fail because the bin is empty, orders that ship incomplete, customer service contacts, and hours of management time spent tracing discrepancies after every cycle count.

 What's causing it

-Inbound inventory goes straight from the dock to the shelf without a verified count.
-Supplier shortages, damaged units, and mislabeled cartons get put away as-received and the discrepancy shows up weeks later during a cycle count — with no way to trace it back to the source.
+Inbound inventory goes straight from the dock to the shelf with no verified count.
+Supplier shortages, damaged units, and mislabeled cartons get put away as-received, and the discrepancy doesn't surface until weeks later during a cycle count, and by then there's no way to trace it back to the source.

-Anyone in the warehouse can move inventory without a system transaction.
+Anyone on the floor can move inventory without a system transaction.
 Product gets relocated informally, returned to a different bin than it came from, or consolidated with another SKU's stock.
 Without a transaction trail for every movement, the WMS and physical reality drift apart.

 The fix

-Three changes move inventory accuracy from the 95-to-97 percent range into the 99-plus range: implement a formal receiving verification step (count and scan every inbound unit before put-away), start a weekly cycle counting program that covers every location at least once per quarter, and lock down informal inventory movements with a system transaction requirement.
-These three together typically add 1.5 to 2.5 percentage points of accuracy within 60 days.
-Getting from 99 to 99.5 percent and above usually requires barcode scanning at the pick step — confirming the barcode of the unit being picked matches the pick list before the picker moves on.
+We move accuracy from the 95-to-97 percent range into the 99-plus range with three changes: a formal receiving verification step (count and scan every inbound unit before put-away), a weekly cycle counting program that covers every location at least once per quarter, and locking down informal inventory movements with a system transaction requirement.
+Together, these typically add 1.5 to 2.5 percentage points of accuracy within 60 days.
+Getting from 99 to 99.5 percent and above usually requires barcode scanning at the pick step: confirming the barcode of the unit being picked matches the pick list before the picker moves on.

 You're Running Out of Space but Volume Hasn't Grown

-A space problem that develops without a significant increase in SKU count or inventory volume is almost always a layout or slotting problem — not an actual space shortage.
-The warehouse has capacity; it's just not accessible in its current configuration.
+When a client tells us they're out of space but their SKU count and inventory volume haven't grown, we already suspect the diagnosis before we walk the floor: it's a layout or slotting problem, not an actual shortage.
+The warehouse has the capacity.
+It's just not accessible in its current configuration.

 What's causing it

-Three structural issues create the illusion of a space shortage:
+Three structural issues create the illusion of a space shortage, and we see all three constantly:

 Most warehouses have 20 to 40 percent of their usable cube sitting empty above the top rack level.
 If your racking tops out at 12 feet in a 24-foot clear-height building, you're using half the vertical space you're paying for.
 Adding rack levels or transitioning to higher-density storage above the pick face often solves a space problem without adding square footage.